-Dear Mr. Holder:
+Dear Ms. Purdy:

-Listed below are audit observations and recommendations from the final audit work we performed for you.
+Listed below are the observations and recommendations from the final audit work we performed for you.
 Please review them very carefully, along with the review copy of your audit report.
 If you have questions or desire additional information, please call us so that any discrepancies may be resolved.

-The following section contains observations relayed to management that are minor deficiencies which we feel need to be communicated to you so appropriate action may be taken to correct these deficiencies.
-These items are not included or referred to in your audit report.
+The following section contains the observations relayed to management that are immaterial instances of noncompliance, which we feel needs to be communicated to you so appropriate action may be taken to correct these deficiencies.
+These items are not included, but are referred to, in your audit report, as they are not considered to be significant deficiencies or material weakness.
+They are immaterial deficiencies that could evolve into material findings if not addressed or corrected.